MajoraMoon/CelestiaCore/README.md

 All required libraries are included in the `lib/` folder.
 No external dependencies are needed as they will be compiled with the project.
 (Tested the compilation on an arch based Linux distribution and on Windows)

+Certainly.
+Here's your installation and build guide, formatted cleanly and formally in Markdown:

+---

 ## Steps

 1. **Clone the repository:**